Xjectro/turborepo-nuxt-advenced/README.md

-# 🚀 Turborepo Nuxt Advanced Starter
+# 🚀 Turborepo Nuxt Advanced

-Turborepo Nuxt Advanced Starter is a full-stack project using Turbo, TailwindCSS, TypeScript, and Bun as the package manager.
+Turborepo Nuxt Advanced is a full-stack project using Turbo, TailwindCSS, TypeScript, and Bun as the package manager.
 This repository is configured with a monorepo setup using workspaces.

 ## 🏗️ Project Structure